The historic site of the first rail station in the Holy Land, recently restored and turned into a charming shopping complex.

 The station complex is located north of Jaffa, between the shore and the Neve-Zedek neighborhood.
 The parking entrance is on the north side.
 You can walk from the parking to the station complex, and later tour Neve Zedek.

 The featured sites are marked by yellow squares.
-Click on the marker to jump to that site.

 History of Railways